Translation localization service

 In the run-up to Christmas in 2003, a Toyota advertising campaign aimed at launching two new models on the Chinese market came close to causing an international conflict:

-- The advertisement printed in newspapers and magazines showed traditional Chinese lions saluting the Prado X SUV as it passed.
+- The advertisement they printed in newspapers and magazines showed traditional Chinese lions saluting the Prado X SUV as it passed.

-- The image incited a wave of protests against what was interpreted as a terrible lack of respect towards a country that had been invaded by Japanese troops in 1937.
+- The image incited a wave of protests against what they interpreted as a terrible lack of respect towards a country that Japanese troops invaded in 1937.

-- To put an end to the incident, the top management of Toyota had to publicly apologize for the “humiliating” advertisement and remove it from the 30 media outlets that it was going to be published in.
+- The top management of Toyota had to apologize for the “humiliating” advertisement publicity and remove it from the 30 media outlets that it was going to be published, to finish this incident.

-Marketing classes normally refer to other infamous cases of slip-ups with a lack of content translation localization, such as:
+Marketing lectures usually refer to other infamous cases of slip-ups with a lack of content translation localization, such as:

-- that of Braniff Airlines, which invited its passengers to “Fly in leather” and their literal Spanish translation “Volar en cuero” meant “Fly naked”…
+- That of Braniff Airlines, which invited its passengers to “Fly in leather,” and their literal Spanish translation “Volar en cuero,” meaning “Fly naked.”

-- the Chevrolet model Chevy Nova, which had to be renamed on the Hispanic market with the name Chevy Caribe.
+- Or the Chevrolet model Chevy Nova, which they had to rename on the Hispanic market as Chevy Caribe.

 ◦◦ The adaptation of texts forms part of localization work, which consists of an exhaustive analysis of the product, and all that it entails from different perspectives: